-Stranger still, Jim was then visited by two strangers wearing dark suits who claimed to be Government officials, who drove a dark Jaguar.
-They pulled Jim out of his day job at the fire station, to show them and show them to the site where the photo was taken.
+Stranger still, Jim was then visited by two dark suited strangers.
+Who claimed to be Government officials and who drove a dark Jaguar car.
+They pulled Jim out of his day job at the Carlisle fire station, to direct them to the site where the photo was taken.

 They asked Jim to show the exact spot of the photograph and quizzed Jim about weather conditions, had he seen any local people or animal activity on the day?
 Jim pointed out that the animals on the Marsh which usually roamed its entirety, stayed huddled down one end on the day.